altinodantas/singleArtificialNeuron/README.md

-# singleArtificialNeuron
+# Single Artificial Neuron

-This repor presents some animated charts for basic examples of Perceptron, Adaline and Descendant Gradient procedure.
+is a webpage that presents some animated charts for basic examples of Perceptron, Adaline and Descendant Gradient procedure.

 For Perceptron and Adaline examples, the initial values of weights (W) and bias are randomly generated and updated according to the selected algorithm.